 Make your way through Monstropolis on a smooth tram and try to find as many monsters as possible.

-This a really fun ride for the family, even virtually, as you get to interact with your favorite characters from the film.
+This an enjoyable ride for the family, even virtually, as you interact with your favorite characters from the film.

 Are you afraid of the dark?
 What about 999 ghosts, goblins, and ghouls desperately looking for someone to make it an even 1,000?

-This fun and spooky ride is a must-visit for many Disney fans and now you can enjoy it from the safety of your own home — in 4K!
+This fun and spooky ride is a must-visit for many Disney fans, and now you can enjoy it from the safety of your home in 4K!

 Sit down, dim the lights, and try not to scream!